-The Company has made annual grants of restricted stock units ("RSUs") under the Company's Equity Compensation Plan (the "Equity Plan"), certain of which cliff vest after a three-year period, subject to both continued employment and the achievement of certain performance criteria based on a formula tied to the Company's achievement of average total shareholder return ("TSR") during that three-year period, as well as the TSR of the Company relative to the TSR of a group of peer companies (over the three-year period) selected by the Compensation Committee of the Company's Board of Directors (the "Compensation Committee") at the date of grant.
+The Company has made annual grants of restricted stock units ("RSUs") under the Company's Equity Compensation Plan (the "Equity Plan"), certain of which cliff vest after a three-year period, subject only to continued employment, and others of which cliff vest after a three-year period, subject to both continued employment and the achievement of certain performance criteria based on a formula tied to the Company's achievement of average total shareholder return ("TSR") during that three-year period, as well as the TSR of the Company relative to the TSR of a group of peer companies (over the three-year period) selected by the Compensation Committee of the Company's Board of Directors (the "Compensation Committee") at the date of grant.
 The features in these awards related to the attainment of TSR over a specified period constitute a "market condition," which impacts the amount of compensation expense recognized for these awards.
-Specifically, the uncertainty regarding the achievement of the market condition was reflected in the grant date fair value of the RSUs, which is recognized as compensation expense over the relevant vesting period.
-The amount of compensation expense recognized is not dependent on whether the market condition was or will be achieved.
+Specifically, the uncertainty regarding the achievement of the market condition was or will be achieved.